NoneShen/Poly-document/GLOSSARY.md

 ##  Cross Chain Council

-The Council formed by poly consensus nodes.
+A Council formed by poly consensus nodes.